-It is a legal document that is sent to your employer which requires them to take money from your wage to pay your outstanding council tax bill.
+It is a legal document sent to your employer.
+It requires them to take money from your wage to pay your outstanding council tax bill.
 Your employer can also take an extra £1 for each deduction for their administration costs.

-We can send a maximum of 2 orders at any one time and you will be issued with a copy of each order.
+We can send up to 2 orders at any one time and we will issue you with a copy of each order.

 Why have I received an Attachment of Earnings order?

-The council can issue an attachment of earnings order if you have not paid your council tax by the date shown on your bill and the Magistrates Court have granted a liability order against you.
+If you have not paid your council tax by the date shown on your bill, we will take recovery action against you.
+Once the Magistrates Court have granted a liability order, we can attach to your earnings.

 When will deductions start?

 We ask your employer to start making deductions as soon as possible.
 You will need to ask them when this will be if you are unsure.

 How much deduction will my employer take from my wage?